josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

 ![](https://raw.githubusercontent.com/josevnz/rpm_query/main/rpmq_tkinter.png)

-But also means you can re-do your queries once the script starts by tweaking the parameters on the search options frame.
+Also means you can re-do your queries once the script starts by tweaking the parameters on the search options frame.

 # Another way to do it: DearPyGui

-[DearPyGui](https://github.com/hoffstadt/DearPyGui), by [Jonathan Hoffstadt](https://github.com/hoffstadt) is cross platform (Linux, Windows, OSX) and it has some really nice capabilities.
+[DearPyGui](https://github.com/hoffstadt/DearPyGui) by [Jonathan Hoffstadt](https://github.com/hoffstadt) is cross platform (Linux, Windows, OSX) and it has some really nice capabilities.

 ## Installing DearPyGui